mriot/prep-alert/README.md

 - Raidcore's Nexus addon platform and community (especially Delta)
 - The Gw2 Wiki, for a usable map data API and map widgets
 - The folks who created the [Instanced Species List](https://docs.google.com/spreadsheets/d/135Iac7sWfB55kn3kFXWULneu4VfqmK8JqCHCrx3_ZMo/)
-- Elis, Baste and especially Bird for support and testing
+- Elis, Baste, Everless, and especially Bird for support and testing
-- The `[TY]` guild, for all the fun dungeon runs
+- The `[ty]` guild and especially Devin for all stuff regarding Dungeons ♡